 The Importance Of Sales

-Sales department often play a pivotal role in the success of a business.
-It is the only department which is responsible to bring in money to the organisation.
+The sales department often plays a pivotal role in the success of a business.
+It is the only department that is responsible to bring money to the organisation.

 Besides this, it is also responsible for –